why we do it

 Bridge in the remote north west of Kampong Thom on the way to Phum Svay and Phum Thnal.
 Image: Susie

-working within the Cambodian education system
+working with the education system

 Brigid O'Keefe conducting a "train the trainer" workshop at the Teacher Training College.
 Image: Susie